beb3k/Project-2/README.md

 ## Discussion

-All three models has their own limitations.
-The best for class 1 precision were either the RFs or the default XGBoost, while the best for recall is either the logisitc regressions or the weighted XGBoost.
+All three models apparently has their own limitations for this dataset.
+The best for class 1 precision were either the RFs or the default XGBoost, while the best for recall is either the logistic regressions or the weighted XGBoost.
 Attempts were made to stack the logistic regression and the default XGBoost which yield the best result for both worlds although the recall is still very low.

 ## What to do next?